v47-io/architect-rs/README.md

 Contributions are welcome, but you must have all rights to the contributed material and agree to provide it under the terms of the aforementioned BSD 3-Clause License.

+A good idea would be to check out the [Architect 1.0](https://github.com/v47-io/architect-rs/projects/1) project, it tracks all the work needed to get Architect to 1.0.